mollywilliams/grace-notes.github.io/_topics/salvation-doctrines.md

 * **2 Corinthians 5:20**. _Therefore, we are ambassadors for Christ, as though God were making an appeal through us; we beg you on behalf of Christ, be reconciled to God._

-* **[Ephesians 2:14-16] (http://www.biblegateway.com/passage/?search=Ephesians+2%3A14-16)**. _For He Himself is our peace, who made both groups into one and broke down the barrier of the dividing wall, by abolishing in His flesh the enmity, which is the Law of commandments contained in ordinances, so that in Himself He might make the two into one new man, thus establishing peace, and might reconcile them both in one body to God through the cross, by it having put to death the enmity._
+* **Ephesians 2:14-16**. _For He Himself is our peace, who made both groups into one and broke down the barrier of the dividing wall, by abolishing in His flesh the enmity, which is the Law of commandments contained in ordinances, so that in Himself He might make the two into one new man, thus establishing peace, and might reconcile them both in one body to God through the cross, by it having put to death the enmity._

 **You have been _redeemed_** (purchased from the slave market of sin).